eikon-frontend/inside.eikon/web/app/plugins/vod-video-field/README.md

 - **Video ID**: Returns only the video ID
 - **Video URL**: Returns only the video URL

+### Show Published Videos Only

+Controls whether the field should only display videos that have completed both encoding and thumbnail generation:

+- **Enabled** (default): Only shows videos where both encoding and thumbnail generation are complete (published = 1)
+- **Disabled**: Shows all videos regardless of processing status

+This setting is useful for ensuring that only fully processed videos are available for selection in production environments, while allowing access to all videos during development or administrative tasks.

 ## Developer Hooks

 ### Filters